AdamFreemer/GA-BEWD-23-Hubot/README.md

-# General Assembly Hubot
+# General Assembly - BEWD23 Hubot

+## About
 This Hubot installation is a clone of the Digital Ocean Heartbot: https://github.com/digitalocean/heartbot for Slack.

+## Customization
 It's been customized for installation on a CentOS 7 VPS currently being hosted on Digital Ocean.